peerhaven/peerhaven/CONTRIBUTING.md

 # How to contribute

-We develop peerhaven in the open because we want to be a transparent platform and provide an easy way to integrate your bug fixes and improvements.
+We develop Peerhaven in the open because we want to be a transparent platform and provide an easy way to integrate your bug fixes and improvements.
 Community contributions are helpful and very welcome.
-This document describes how you can take part in improving peerhaven.
+This document describes how you can take part in improving Peerhaven.

 If you haven't done this kind of thing before, read GitHub's guide about [how to contribute to open source](https://opensource.guide/how-to-contribute/) in general (for a non-technical overview), and then check out the free Egghead video course about [how to contribute to an open source project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) (for a more technical introduction).